xu-cheng/latex-action/README.md

 ### It fails to build the document, how to solve it?

 If this Github action fails to build the document, it is likely due to `texliveonfly` failing to install the missing packages.
 In this case, you can pass them explicitly in `extra_packages`.
 Try to find the missing packages or the missing fonts in the build log.
-You could also use `tlmgr search <keyword>` in your local environment to find the package.
+Alternatively, you could use the [`list_tl_pkgs.rb`](https://github.com/xu-cheng/latex-action/blob/master/tools/list_tl_pkgs.rb) script to list all the packages used by your LaTeX document.
 [Open an issue](https://github.com/xu-cheng/latex-action/issues/new) if you need help.

 ### Is it possible to change the TeXLive scheme?